mattl/dbx/howto-paintfreeagents.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/jumpsuit.png" />
-    <li><strong>Basecoat:</strong> Jumpsuit Orange / Lava Orange</li>
-    <li><strong>Wash:</strong> Red Ink</li>
+    <li><strong>Wash:</strong> Strong Tone Ink</li>
-    <li><strong>Highlight:</strong> Jumpsuit Orange & Skeleton Bone 50/50 mix</li>

-The convicts trousers can be painted with Jumpsuit Orange which is a part of the Army Painters Zombicide War Paints.
-Alternatively you could use Lava Orange but Jumpsuit Orange will give you a color similar to that seen on the example convicts.
-This should then be followed with a Red Ink wash to provide some definition.
-Finally a highlight should be applied to the raised edges of the trousers.
-The highlight I used was a 50/50 mix of Jumpsuit Orange and Skeleton Bone.
+    <li><strong>Drybrush:</strong> Fur Brown</li>

+Due to the complex mass of the branches the easiest way to pick out the detail is with a Strong Tone Ink wash across the entirety of the miniature.
+Once this has thoroughly dried a dry brush of Fur Brown should be applied.
+When doing this pay particular attention to the upper parts of the miniature.

       </div>
     </div>